Logan22bro/Logan22bro/README.md

 I'm Logan, a Junior at UC Santa Cruz in pursuit of a Bachelor of Science in Computer Science.

-Currently I mostly work on Natural Language Processing and ML tasks due to my capstone course, but in my freetime i've enjoyed beginning to build microservices for restaurant operations.
+Currently I mostly work on Natural Language Processing and ML tasks due to my capstone course, but in my free time i've enjoyed beginning to build microservices for restaurant operations.

-I mainly use c,c++, and python with use of sklearn and a bit of pytorch.
+I mainly use C,C++, and Python with use of SciKit-Learn and a bit of PyTorch.

 A couple fun facts:
 - I represented my college in the NASA Aerospace Scholars 2022!